 - SASB Case Study: Private Equity (upcoming)

-Wafra became a signatory to the United Nations Principles of Responsible Investing (“UNPRI”) in 2016 and, as such, is committed to integrating ESG issues into its investment analysis and decision-making processes.
+Wafra became a signatory to the United Nations Principles of Responsible Investing (“PRI”) in 2016 and, as such, is committed to integrating ESG issues into its investment analysis and decision-making processes.

 Wafra recognizes the responsibility we hold towards our investors to make suitable investment decisions while prudently managing risk.
 The firm complies with the UK Modern Slavery Act of 2015, a policy designed to ensure that certain businesses and their supply chains are free from modern slavery and human trafficking.